ar-yevhenii/ar-yevhenii.github.io/_pages/about.md

 I have been working part-time as a junior **AI Engineer** at CGS-team, where I developed AI-powered financial solutions:

-- Building a Retrieval-Augmented Generation **(RAG)** financial service integrating a vector database with the OpenAI API;
+- Developed and maintained a Flask-based API for summarizing financial memos using GPT-4o.
-- Developing FastAPI-based APIs for RAG application;
+- Participated in the building a **RAG** system integrating a vector database with the OpenAI API to enhance financial data retrieval and processing.
-- Deploying applications on Heroku cloud platform.
+- Deployed AI-driven applications on Heroku cloud platform for scalable and reliable access.

 ## 🎓 Education